groundcover-com/caretta/README.md

 Carreta is built to be efficient, with a minimal footprint on the system, and does not require any modifications or installation on the cluster.

 Caretta demonstrates the power of using eBPF for observability solutions, which is our vision at <a href="https://groundcover.com">groundcover</a>.
-If you're interested in understanding how Caretta is built, head over to our <a href="">Caretta blog post!</a>
+If you're interested in understanding how Caretta is built, head over to our <a href="https://www.groundcover.com/blog/caretta">Caretta blog post!</a>

 ## Installing Caretta :zap:
 As simple as installing a helm chart.
 It is recommended to install Caretta in a new, unique namespace.